Terms of Business

 Finally, even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure or after a period of eight weeks from the date of making the complaint to us, make your complaint direct to the Legal Ombudsman (whose contact details are set out below) if the matter has not been resolved to your satisfaction:

-The firm complies with the Data Protection Act 1998.
-Clients' personal data may be used and disclosed by the firm to third parties in the course of providing services to the client, and marketing those and other services provided by the firm to the client (e.g. seminar invitations and newsletters) and for regulatory purposes.
+The firm complies with the Data Protection Act 1998 and the Data Protection Act 2018.
+Clients’ personal data may be used and disclosed by the firm to third parties in the course of providing services to the client, and marketing those and other services provided by the firm to the client and for regulatory purposes.
 The firm is required to maintain personal data for regulatory and insurance purposes provided by the firm for a period of time after conclusion of provision of services to the client.
-If a client does not wish personal data to be used for marketing purposes as mentioned above, the client should notify any partner of the firm in writing.
-Some clients' files (and personal data therein) may occasionally be made available on a confidential basis to an external quality assessor or auditor.
+Some clients’ files (and personal data therein) may occasionally be made available on a confidential basis to an external quality assessor or auditor.
 The firm will be entitled to carry out such credit or other searches in respect of clients as it considers appropriate.
+Documents are digitally copied and stored via NotarySAFE, a secure online storage facility for notarial documents.
+Utilising 256-bit AES encryption and the same level of security as an online bank, NotarySAFE ensures the absolute privacy of your data.
+NotarySAFE is approved as an appropriate storage solution for notarial documents by both the Faculty Office and the Notaries Society.
+NotarySAFE was built exclusively for members of the Notaries Society.

 It is the policy of the firm to use e-mail wherever possible.
 Where a client has provided us with an e-mail address, eg, by sending the firm an e-mail, the firm will assume that it may use that address for the sending of unencrypted sensitive or confidential correspondence or documents to the client.
 We may also, during the course of a matter, send unencrypted sensitive or confidential information to other persons involved, unless specifically requested by them or the client not to do so.
 All e-mails sent by the firm and attachments thereto should be scanned for viruses by the recipient.